appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 You have three windows types availables in Mirabelle.
 Like some actions in Mirabelle, time windows will send downstream a list of events instead of an individual event.
 It means you should be careful about which action you will use downstream.
 It should be actions working on list of events.

 The first one, `fixed-time-window`, will buffer all events during a defined duration and then flush them downstream.
-For example, `(fixed-time-window 60)` will create windows of 60 seconds.
+For example, `(fixed-time-window {:duration 60})` will create windows of 60 seconds.

 The `fixed-event-window` action will created windows not based on time, but based on the number of events the action receives.
-For example, `(fixed-event-window 10)` will buffer events until 10 are buffered, and then pass the window downstream.
+For example, `(fixed-event-window {:duration 60})` will buffer events until 10 are buffered, and then pass the window downstream.

 The `moving-event-window` action works like `fixed-event-window` but will pass events downstream for every event received.
-For example, `(moving-event-window 10)` will in that case always send downstream the last 10 events.
+For example, `(moving-event-window {duration 10})` will in that case always send downstream the last 10 events.

 #### Actions on list of events